meitalbensinai/AlgoTrainingNoSol/Algo - Team Topics/README.md

-For Algo guy - Parallel to doing this and team topics, perform the three research reports.
+For Algo guy - Parallel to doing this, perform the three research reports.

-For DS guy - Parallel to doing this, perform one research report.

 # Guide